The quality of the produced key is highly dependent on:

 Controls the range of colors that are despilled from the original background picked color.
 For example, yellow/light blue may also be despilled by default due to having a close color distance from green/blue screens.
 Adjusting the Cutoff can reduce the despill effect for those colors and so preserve the original foreground colors.

 Hue changes the hue angle of the range of the despilled colors.
 Use with care to preserve skin tones - it is generally better to use the Cutoff control rather than the Hue to preserve the original foreground colors.

 Respill can improve the visual integration of the keyed object into the scene.
-When enabled, sampled colors from the scene are applied to the edge of the keyed object.

 Pick a custom color for the respill.

-Multiply key with fill
+Multiply fill with key

 Use quick presets to try out and save different settings, and quickly switch between them while still editing.